Luisbh-dev/shellmind/README.md

     -   **PowerShell**: Native terminal access wrapped for compatibility.
     -   **RDP**: Integrated Remote Desktop Protocol client in the browser (**Work in Progress**).
     -   **SFTP**: File management for Windows via OpenSSH.
+-   **FTP Support (New in v0.1.2)**: Connect to legacy FTP servers to manage files with a modern UI.
--   **SFTP Explorer**: Integrated file manager to browse, upload, download, and delete files (supports both Linux & Windows).
+-   **SFTP Explorer**: Integrated file manager to browse, upload, download, and delete files (supports Linux, Windows, and FTP).

 ### 📈 Real-Time Monitoring
 -   **System Dashboard**: Dedicated 'Status' tab.